wernsey/Jatalog/README.md

 ### Implementation

-JDatalog's evaluation engine is bottom-up, semi-naive with stratified negation.
+Jatalog's evaluation engine is bottom-up, semi-naive with stratified negation.

 _Bottom-up_ means that the evaluator will start with all the known facts in the EDB and use the rules to derive new facts.
 It will repeat this process until no more new facts can be derived.
 It will then match all of the facts to the goal of the